On the cross-validation bias due to unsupervised pre-processing: Basic properties of the bias

 \section{Basic properties of the bias}

 Practically all methods of preprocessing learned from i.i.d. data do not depend on the order of their inputs.
-In mathematical terms, we say that typically $A_T$ is a symmetric function.
+Thus, typically $A_T$ is a symmetric function.
 This simplifies the expression for the expected bias.